Self-Initiated Open World Learning for Autonomous AI Agents: Self-Initiated Open World Learning (SOL)

 Note that for covariate shift, the assignment of shifted data (or novel) instances to existing training classes is normally done by humans.
 For concept shift, the shifted classes are caused by humans or by the environment.

-\textbf{Definition (self-initiated open world learning):} It refers to the learning paradigm that has the capability of open-world learning and can also initiate a learning process on its own during application (after deployment) to become smarter and smarter by itself with no involvement of human engineers.
+\textbf{Definition (self-initiated open world learning (SOL)):} {It refers to the learning paradigm that has the capability of open-world learning and the agent is able to initiate a learning process by itself during application (after deployment) with no involvement of human engineers.
+The learning of the new classes is incremental, i.e., no re-training of previous classes.
+The process is thus lifelong or continuous, which makes the agent smarter and smarter over time.}

+Note that apart from learning, SOL's performance task also demands characterization and adaptation, which we discuss in Section~\ref{sec.char}.